Klubbers0/Credit_Risk_Analysis/README.md

+##Summary

+All of the models that were used to preform the credit risk analysis showed weak precision in determining if credit risk is high.
+The Ensemble models showed the best metrics, and improvements specifically on the sensitvity of the high risk credits.
+It also shows a recall of 92%, detecting almost all high risk credit.
+This model still had low precision, and a lot of low risk credits are falsely detecte as high risk.
+This would penalize the bank as they would be missing out on a lot of good creditors.
+For this reason I would recommend the bank to use any of these models to predict credit risk.

-Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
+Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.